247apps/StreetValidator247/README.md

 # StreetValidator247
 StreetValidator247 is API to validate streets and zipcodes in US and Canada.
-Languages supported: Java, Python, PHP, NodeJS, C#
+Languages supported:
+- Java,
+- PHP,
+- NodeJS
+- Python
+- C#